Remember when you were a child and wanted to fly?

 Adequate quality, performance, and service life of all components must meet appropriate requirements for the intended application.

-A minimum of 5 flight hours without incident or configuration changes must be logged prior to the fly-off.
+Prior to the fly-off, you must have flight logged that totals the equivalent total maneuvers of at least ten full flight demonstrations.
 This must include at least 10 takeoffs, 1 hour total of flight analogous to speed course flight, 10 go-around maneuvers, and 10 landings to a full stop and power-down.
+This must be without incident, and any configuration changes made during this testing period must be documented.

 Teams are required to maintain and periodically submit a safety report.
 The safety report has no page limits or file size limits.